Fourth COVID-19 related death confirmed; Denton County extends disaster declaration

-Denton County’s fourth COVID-19-related death is a male resident of The Colony in his 60s who was previously hospitalized as a locally transmitted case, according to Denton County Public Health.
+Denton County’s fourth COVID-19-related death is a man in his 60s from The Colony who caught the virus through local transmission, according to county officials.

-A total of 50 individuals have recovered as of Tuesday, while approximately 58% of cases are in people age 50 and older.
+A total of 50 individuals have recovered as of Tuesday, while about 58% of cases are in people age 50 and older.

 Denton County’s disaster declaration for public health was amended Tuesday afternoon, extending the county’s stay-at-home mandate through Tuesday, April 7, at 11:59 p.m.

-The Denton County Commissioners Court voted to extend the declaration in response to the COVID-19 outbreak, which has increased exponentially since the first case in Denton County was confirmed in mid-March.
+County commissioners voted to extend the declaration in response to the COVID-19 outbreak, which has increased exponentially since the first case in Denton County was confirmed in mid-March.

-“This is a difficult decision to make, and we know it is causing hardships for our Denton County residents,” Denton County Judge Andy Eads said in a news release Tuesday.
-“However, we must keep your health and safety uppermost in our minds as we continue to deal with COVID-19."
+“This is a difficult decision to make, and we know it is causing hardships for our Denton County residents,” Eads said in a news release Tuesday.
+“However, we must keep your health and safety uppermost in our minds as we continue to deal with COVID-19.”

-During Tuesday’s meeting, Denton County Public Health director Matt Richardson cautioned against complacency as the outbreak spreads.
+During Tuesday’s Commissioners Court meeting, held virtually, Denton County Public Health Director Matt Richardson cautioned against complacency as the outbreak spreads.

 “As the pandemic moves through Denton County, I would caution the public to not assess risk based on reported cases in their community,” Richardson said.
 “I do not want people to have a false sense of security, [because] risk is generalized and we have community spread present.”